 If there is no intent to defraud, you are not guilty of violating Vehicle Code 31 VC or any of the other related California fraud offenses listed above — period.
 You can use the legal defense of lack of intent to fight the charges of giving false information to an officer.

 For legal representation…

-Also see our article on the Vehicle Code 13004 VC – crime of unlawful use of ID cards.
+Also, see our article on the Vehicle Code 13004 VC – the crime of unlawful use of ID cards.

 ¿Habla español?
 Visite nuestro sitio Web en español sobre declaraciones falsas información a un oficial de policía del orden público en California.